 Wintertime, rich with holidays, is a busy and hectic period for many.
 But for expats, especially those with children, it can also be confusing, if they come from a country with different traditions.

-Right after Sinterklaas the Christmas fever begins: all the decorations and attributes get quickly changed, Christmas trees start appearing for sale on every corner, many shops have massive sales, and the Christmas itself is celebrated with a family dinner.
+Right after Sinterklaas the Christmas fever begins: all the decorations and attributes get quickly changed, Christmas trees start appearing for sale on every corner, many shops have massive sales.

 The New Year’s Eve closes the festive period with massive fireworks and parties.
 The festive ornaments are dismantled right after or even before the New Year’s Eve.
 As the final festive accord, on January 1, around noon, everybody can join the New Year Plunge in the Hague or Zandvoort.
 Participation is free and all the participants can get a special hat.